 Individuals who are thin usually have a small appetite and small stomach capacity.
 They cannot eat much at a time.
 Therefore, it is advisable to give them small and frequent nutrient dense meals.
 Here are some ways to make the meals nutrient dense:

-- Add butter to soups
+- Add nuts and seeds to soups

-- Ghee can be added to porridges
+- Banana can be added to porridges

-- Serve vegetable sticks or salad with cheese sauce
+- Serve vegetable sticks

 - Serve nuts and dry fruits as snacks